CarlosCano93/pet-project/README.md

     }

 We have five POJOS in six lines.
 We can also add the builder or mapper and still be readable!

+#### Exceptions scope
+The ErrorHandler is in the domain package.
+I don't like this.
+I was able to do it because I'm only checking domain exception.
+But if I want to check an adapter custom exception I would have to move it.
+Then change the scope of the exception to public.

+##### Interface
+Why am I using interfaces?

+I guess I'm used to doing it, but I don't find it very useful here.
+The contract is the same with the implementation if we use the public and private methods.

 ## URL Shortener
 Two endpoints.
 One to save the url and get the identifier hash.
 Other to redirect with the hash.